readthedocs/readthedocs.org/docs/guides/cross-referencing-with-sphinx.rst

 - There is no easy way to link to specific sections like paragraphs, figures, or code blocks.
 - URL links only work for the html version of your documentation.

-ReStructuredText has a built-in way to linking to elements, and Sphinx extends this to make it even more powerful!
+reStructuredText has a built-in way to linking to elements, and Sphinx extends this to make it even more powerful!
 Some advantages of using reStructuredText's references: